top of page

 Restorative Yoga

-Neuroflux focuses on glioblastoma multiforme (GBM), one of the most aggressive brain tumors, often associated with late diagnosis.
-Due to vague early symptoms and diagnostic delays, GBM frequently goes undetected until advanced stages and significantly reduces patient survival rates.
+Neuroflux focuses on glioblastoma multiforme, one of the most aggressive brain tumors.
+Due to vague early symptoms and diagnostic delays, GBM often goes undetected until advanced stages and significantly reduces survival rates.

 Better for Doctors, Better for Patients